Originally published on December 13th, 2017 / Most recent update on April 12th, 2019

 By the time I made it to Temple Bar District it was quite busy and starting to get a bit obnoxious and that isn’t really my scene.
 I do recommend going to the actual Temple Bar because it is a neat place and one of those “must dos”, especially if you suffer from FOMO like yours truly.

 Just beware that it is touristy and you’ll find many more local Irish pubs as you explore Dublin in the coming days.
 If you want to do some wandering around, there are true Irish pubs right in the district so try your hand and find one that’s cute.

 What’s the deal with Temple Bar?

 The Temple Bar District is known as the bohemian quarter where you’ll find restaurants, cafes, shops, hotels etc. It is pretty close to Trinity college so I felt that it was the young, hip place to hang out.
 Like anywhere in the world after dark – watch your belongings and don’t get too intoxicated.
 Have dinner and a drink, spend some time listening to live music, and then wander around the area for a bit before heading back to your place for the night.

-For breakfast, I recommend one of my favorite places, O’Neill’s Pub & Kitchen.
+Since you probably haven’t gone to the grocery store yet and are looking for breakfast, I recommend one of my favorite places, O’Neill’s Pub & Kitchen.
 I went here for breakfast more than I care to admit, haha!
 O’Neill’s is located right in the heart of the city, very close to Trinity College, Temple Bar District, and the famous Molly Malone statue.
 Having breakfast here will put you in a great location to explore the city for a few hours.